 Joyce grew up in West Humboldt Park and currently lives in the Norwood Park community.
 She served as chair of the Citizen Action Program's Anti-Crosstown Coalition in the early 1970s and helped bring local community organizing to the northwest side as a chair of the Organizing Committee for the Northwest Side, founded in 1976.
 She has worked for 30 years as a clinical therapist III at the city's North River Mental Health Center and is the current president of the Governing Commission of the North River Expanded Mental Health Services Program.

 She is most proud of ICE for stirring the "fire in the belly" of communities across the city.

 Diane Plotkin grew up in the South Shore community and currently resides in Lincoln Park.
 After graduating from the University of Chicago School of Social Service Administration, she worked for 25 years as a clinical therapist at the city's North River Mental Health Center.
-Concerned with the imminent closure of the city's clinics, she became a founding Board member and continues to serve as chair of the Coalition to Save Our Mental Health Centers, both as it resisted those closures and helped develop the city-wide Expanded Mental Health Centers Program.
+Concerned with the imminent closure of the city's clinics, she served as chair of the Coalition to Save Our Mental Health Centers until 2016, both as it resisted those closures and helped develop the city-wide Expanded Mental Health Centers Program.